 Common complaints include concerns about odour, manure application, non-compliance with AOPA or a permit condition, and water quality.

-If the NRCB determines that issues brought to its attention are acceptable agricultural practice (as discussed under Part 1 of the Agricultural Operation Practices Act (AOPA)), complainants may be referred to the Farmers’ Advocate Office of Agriculture and Forestry for review.
+If the NRCB determines that issues brought to its attention are acceptable agricultural practice (as discussed under Part 1 of the Agricultural Operation Practices Act (AOPA)), complainants may be referred to the Farmers’ Advocate Office of Agriculture and Irrigation for review.

 The majority of complaints are about odour from manure spreading or liquid storage lagoons.